antvis/G6/packages/site/docs/manual/FAQ/faq.en.md

 ### Performance Improvement

 The performance problem in G6 has two aspect: rendering and calculation(e.g. layout).
 We are trying our best to improve the built-in code in G6 to make the proformance better.
 But sometimes, we suggest users to implement graph app with better way to alleviate the probmen.
-Refre to (How to imporve my G6 app)[] to see the tips for your app!
+Refre to [Performance Tips for G6 Apps](/en/docs/manual/faq/performance-opt) to see the tips for your app!